semgrep/semgrep-docs/docs/faq.md

 #### Is it ok to run Semgrep or the r2c rules on my work projects?

 Yes!
-You should feel free to run your own private, offline Semgrep set up and use the r2c rules in it.
-Of course we’d love rules to be contributed back to the Semgrep Registry but you don’t have to.
-The Common Clause restriction only comes into effect if you are *selling* the rules in the semgrep-rules repo.
+Semgrep is safe to run on your private code.
+The Common Clause restriction only comes into effect if you are *selling* the rules provided in the semgrep-rules repository.
 If that’s the case, you’ll need to talk with r2c first to get permission.

 #### I’m a security professional and want to use the semgrep-rules project with my clients as part of my paid services.
 Is that ok?
 Probably!
 If you have typical consulting service and running semgrep-rules is just a part of your assessments, that’s great—and of course feel free to refer your clients to the hosted [Semgrep.dev](https://semgrep.dev/).
 But if your entire service is about scanning code and you just want to charge people for running the semgrep-rules repo that r2c did the work to create and maintain, that’s something you’d need to reach out to us about.